alephium/www/src/content/blog/2022-11-23_Host-your-Alephium-Node-via-the-Flux-Marketplace-2f3a5ab85263/index.md

 description: 'Alephium’s partnership with Flux Official to support Alephium’s full node running on a web3 cloud infrastructure is another step towards…'
 ---

-Alephium’s partnership with Flux Official to support Alephium’s full node running on a web3 cloud infrastructure is another step towards…

----

 ### Host your Alephium Node via the Flux Marketplace

 <figure id="d155" class="graf graf--figure graf-after--h3">